Loving the Alien

-"Loving the Alien" is a song written and recorded by David Bowie.
+"Loving the Alien" is a song written and recorded by the English singer David Bowie.
 It was the opening track to his sixteenth studio album Tonight.
 One of two tracks on the album written solely by Bowie, an edited version of the song was released as a single in May 1985, nine months after the release of lead single "Blue Jean" and eight months after the release of the album.
 "Loving the Alien" peaked at No. 19 in the UK Singles Chart.
 "Loving the Alien" inspired the title of Christopher Sandford's 1997 biography of Bowie and the 2018 Bowie box set release, Loving the Alien (1983–1988).

 Background

 One of two tracks on the album written solely by Bowie, as a demo the song was simply called "1".
 The singer said the track "...came about because of my feeling that so much history is wrong – as is being rediscovered all the time – and that we base so much on the wrong knowledge that we've gleaned."
 He recorded a demo of the song in Montreux, Switzerland prior to recording the song for the album.
 Bowie later said that the production on the song undid the power of the lyric, saying he preferred the demo version, and in a separate interview lamented "You should hear 'Loving the Alien' on demo.
 It's wonderful on demo.
 I promise you! (laughs).
 But on the album, it's ... not as wonderful."

+The single's b-side, "Don't Look Down", a cover of Iggy Pop's song and included on Tonight, are remixed on both the 7" and 12" single release.